Preparing Your Awards Application

 - Outline, in a brief essay, the challenges and obstacles you have overcome in order to obtain your education.
 How has being an NSCC student reshaped the direction of your life?
 How will this award make a significant impact on your goals?

 Financial need is a common criteria for many awards and to help determine your need you will be asked to complete a detailed financial section of the application.
-To help you prepare, take a look at our needs assessment (XLS 23KB) and start documenting your expenses and income.
+To help you prepare, take a look at our needs assessment (XLS 23KB) and start documenting your expenses and resources.
 Make sure to read this section carefully and review your numbers to ensure they are accurate.

 Depending on the awards you apply for, you may be asked to complete references to support your application.
 In total, there are four possible reference types you might be asked to provide.
 Preview the reference information below and make special note of who you will approach, should you be required to submit reference(s) with your awards application.